tomalak7/tomalak7.github.io/_pages/about.md

 ---

-Special Issue at Journal Universe
+Special Issue in Journal Universe
 ------

-Special Issue [Neutrino Oscillations and Interactions](https://www.mdpi.com/journal/universe/special_issues/R0P670C0CC) at Universe accepts publication with full and partial fee wavers.
+Special Issue [Neutrino Oscillations and Interactions](https://www.mdpi.com/journal/universe/special_issues/R0P670C0CC) in Universe accepts publication with full and partial fee wavers.
 Our goal is to capture the current state of the art and progress being made in neutrino physics while illuminating a path toward the field's exciting future.
 We look forward to receiving your contributions.

 About me